web3-storage/w3up-client/README.md

 This library is the user-facing "porcelain" client for interacting with w3up services from JavaScript.
 It wraps the lower-level [`@web3-storage/access`][access-client-github] and [`@web3-storage/upload-client`][upload-client-github] client packages, which target individual w3up services.
 We recommend using `w3up-client` instead of using those "plumbing" packages directly, but you may find them useful if you need more context on w3up's architecture and internals.

+> ⚠️❗ __Public Data__ 🌎: All data uploaded to w3up is available to anyone who requests it using the correct CID.
+Do not store any private or sensitive information in an unencrypted form using w3up.

+> ⚠️❗ __Permanent Data__ ♾️: Removing files from w3up will remove them from the file listing for your account, but that doesn’t prevent nodes on the decentralized storage network from retaining copies of the data indefinitely.
+Do not use w3up for data that may need to be permanently deleted in the future.

 - [Install](#install)
 - [Usage](#usage)
   - [Core concepts](#core-concepts)